18F/myra/README.md

 * Access to the 18F Amazon Web Services account.
 * Permissions to upload to a particular S3 bucket, `myra-cloudfront`.
 * A command line client to perform the upload, such as `s3cmd` or the official `aws` tool.
 Instructions below show `s3cmd`.
+Install s3cmd on Mac with `brew install s3cmd`, and Ubuntu with `apt-get install s3cmd`.

 To deploy: